- Advice and information

 Antipsychotics can help manage your symptoms of psychosis.
 This can help you feel more in control of your life, particularly if you are finding the psychotic symptoms distressing.

-Research suggests 4 out of 5 people with severe mental illness, who take antipsychotics, find they’re successful in treating their symptoms.
+Research suggests 4 out of 5 people with severe mental illness, who take antipsychotics, find they are successful in treating their symptoms.
 This is according to the Royal College of Psychiatrists.

-It isn’t possible to predict which one will work best for you, so you may have to try a few before you find the right one.
+It is not possible to predict which type of antipsychotics will work best for you.
+So, you may have to try different ones before you find the one that works best for you.

-It’s important to remember it can take a few weeks for antipsychotics to work.
-You may not feel better straight away.
+You may feel better quickly.
+But it can take a few weeks or months for antipsychotics to work.
 Everyone responds to antipsychotics differently.

 How do antipsychotics work?

 Your brain contains chemicals which help to carry messages from one part of the brain to another.
 One of these chemicals is called dopamine.
-It is thought that high levels of dopamine may cause the brain to function differently and may cause the symptoms of psychosis.
+It is thought that high levels of dopamine can make the brain work differently and cause the symptoms of psychosis.

 Antipsychotics work by blocking the effect of dopamine.
 This helps reduce psychotic symptoms for many people.